karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 ```
 The last step is to build a GitHub Action.
-The github action is going to grab the content from the **dotnetramblings_source** repository, build it using Hugo and push the output into the **dotnetramblings** repository.
+The GitHub Action is going to grab the content from the **dotnetramblings_source** repository, build it using Hugo and push the output into the **dotnetramblings** repository.

 ```yaml